metno/titanlib/README.md

 tests on data.

 Titanlib is currently under active development and the current version is a prototype for testing.
-Feedback is welcome, either by using the issue tracker in Github, or by contacting Thomas Nipen (thomasn@met.no).
+Feedback is welcome, either by using the issue tracker in Github, by contacting Thomas Nipen (thomasn@met.no), or by joining the slack channel (see below).

 ![Example of titanlib](docs/image.jpg)